-Set in London in the midst of the Second World War, AJ Pearce’s debut novel Dear Mrs Bird- which publishes on 5th April- is a love-letter to female friendship, Blitz spirit, the kindness of strangers and the art of letter-writing itself.
+Set in London in the midst of the Second World War, AJ Pearce’s debut novel Dear Mrs Bird- now part of the Richard and Judy Book Club- is a love-letter to female friendship, Blitz spirit, the kindness of strangers and the art of letter-writing itself.
 Here, Picador Publishing Director Francesca Main and Design Manager Katie Tooke share the story behind the cover of this very special book.

 Francesca Main on the inspiration

 Dear Mrs Bird is a book the whole of Picador fell head-over-heels for and one we feel sure will become one of the best-loved and most talked-about debut novels of 2018.
 So we asked for a truly stand-out design that hinted at the 1940s setting and would entice as broad a readership as possible (no pressure, Katie...).
 I hoped the cover would prove a dream to create as it's so evocative and full of wonderful visual imagery.

 I wanted to leave as much as possible to the designer's imagination and not over-direct the choice of cover image (though I did put in a plea that we avoid the usual wartime fiction cliches).
 I felt it was more important for the design to reflect the tone of the novel than its subject matter.
 Dear Mrs Bird is original, warm-hearted, uplifting and fun - I hoped that the cover design would evoke these feelings inside and out.